Sedro-Woolley, Washington: History

 Meanwhile, a fourth town rose nearby when the F&S laid rails on a "wye" that led northeast from Sedro about four and a half miles to coal mines.
 Bennett bought the mines, along with Montana mining financier Charles X. Larrabee, and they soon sold their interests to James J. Hill, owner of the Great Northern.
 The resulting ore soon turned out to be more suitable for coking coal and a town began there named Cokedale.
 Cokedale faded in importance when the mine declined and the other towns all merged on December 19, 1898, as Sedro-Woolley.

-On May 15, 1922, a large circus elephant known as Tusko escaped from the Al G. Barnes Circus, which was making one of its stops in Sedro-Woolley, at that time.
-The elephant stomped his way through the little logging town and into local history, demolishing fences, knocking over laundry lines and trees, telephone poles, and a Model T.
+On May 15, 1922, a circus elephant known as Tusko rampaged through the town after it escaped from the traveling Al G. Barnes Circus.
+He was the largest circus elephant in captivity at the time, measuring 10 ft 2 in tall and weighing 7.5 ST. Tusko demolished several fences, knocked down telephone poles, and destroyed a Model T. He was chased by local residents for 30 mi in the surrounding countryside, and was captured the following morning.

 After logging and coal-mining declined, the major employers and industries became the nearby Northern State Hospital (a mental-health facility) and Skagit Steel & Iron Works, which rose from the back room of a local hardware store to become a major supplier of implements and parts for logging and railroad customers.
 The firm manufactured machines and parts for the war effort in World War II and artillery shells, starting in 1953.
 By 1990, the company was gone and the hospital was closed but new industry, including robotics and aerospace, is developing north of town and on the campus of the old hospital.
+Current large employers in the town include Janicki Industries, the SWIFT Center, the Sedro-Woolley School District, and Sedron Technologies.